rctcwyvrn/ubcctf.github.io/_posts/2021-1-09-cryptopals-companion.md

    * This is a great challenge
       * CBC is (unfortunately) still a relatively popular block cipher mode, and is seen as "the good alternative" to ECB
       * This directly builds off of what you learned about CBC decryption in challenge 16, how bit flips in one ciphertext block affect the resulting decryption in the next block
-      * This shows off how useful these side channel leaks are.
-A **side channel leak** is when a system unintentionally reveals information about it's inner workings
-         * For this challenge, the "decryption server" is leaking the fact that the padding is invalid
-         * For later challenges you'll see that even leaking how long the code takes to run can be enough to cryptography
-         * Some other side channels you won't see in cryptopals:
-            * The amount of power the CPU is using can be used to retrieve AES keys from smart cards
-            * Using information about the CPU cache to break OpenSSL's carefully implemented RSA algorithm https://web.eecs.umich.edu/~genkin/cachebleed/index.html
       * CBC padding oracles also show up from time to time in CTFs, though more rarely due to how famous this attack is
    * Here is a good explanation of the attack: https://robertheaton.com/2013/07/29/padding-oracle-attack/
    * From my experience this challenge is not necessarily conceptually difficult, but can be a bit tricky to get right